A hybrid Alternating Least Squares -- TT Cross algorithm for parametric PDEs: ALS-Cross algorithm for parameter-dependent PDEs

 The algorithms listed so far work with TT approximations of fixed rank.
 However, the final ranks of the solution are difficult to guess a priori.
 A practical algorithm should be able to decrease or increase the ranks depending on a desired accuracy.
-To decrease the ranks is easy: we just need to apply any rank-revealing technique (singular value decomposition or matrix cross) to an appropriate folding of the TT block, $U^{|k\rangle}$ or $U^{\langle k |}$, after it is computed from the reduced system (Lines \ref{al:ac:evl} and \ref{al:ac:evr} in Alg. \ref{alg:als-cross}).
+To decrease the ranks is easy: we just need to apply any rank-revealing technique (singular value decomposition or matrix cross) \cite{holtz-ALS-DMRG-2012} to an appropriate folding of the TT block, $U^{|k\rangle}$ or $U^{\langle k |}$, after it is computed from the reduced system (Lines \ref{al:ac:evl} and \ref{al:ac:evr} in Alg.~\ref{alg:als-cross}).

 More interesting is the rank-increasing step.
 There are two main approaches.
-The Density Matrix Renormalization Group suggested in the quantum physics community \cite{white-dmrg-1993} merges two neighbouring TT blocks into one larger block, $\u^{(k,k+1)}$, then the corresponding larger system is solved, and the variables are separated back.
+The Density Matrix Renormalization Group (DMRG) method suggested in the quantum physics community \cite{white-dmrg-1993} merges two neighbouring TT blocks into one larger block, $\u^{(k,k+1)}$, then the corresponding larger system is solved, and the variables are separated back.
 In the latter step, the rank $r_k$ can be increased up to a threshold.
 An immediate drawback is the need to solve a larger ``two-dimensional'' system in each step.
 A less obvious caveat is the possible stagnation of convergence far from the optimal solution, which can occur especially for high dimensional problems.
 A remedy for this problem is to pad the TT blocks of the solution with random entries \cite{DoOs-dmrg-solve-2011}.

-Later it was observed that using this expansion we can increase the ranks explicitly, even without merging TT blocks.
-A more reliable and theoretically justified Alternating Minimal Energy (AMEn) method, where the TT blocks of the solution are augmented by the TT blocks of the residual, was proposed in \cite{ds-amen-2014}.
-It converges faster, while the complexity remains on the scale of a (one-block) ALS algorithm.
+It was observed later that using this expansion the ranks can actually be increased explicitly without merging TT blocks.
+A more reliable and theoretically justified method, where the TT blocks of the solution are augmented by the TT blocks of the residual, is the Alternating Minimal Energy (AMEn) method proposed in \cite{ds-amen-2014}.
+It converges faster than DMRG and its complexity remains of the same order as that of the plain vanilla ALS algorithm.